History of Trier: Modern age

 During the War of the Spanish Succession in 1702, Trier was occupied again by a French army.
-In 1704-05 an allied British-Dutch army commanded by the Duke of Marlborough passed Trier on its way to France.
+In 1704-05 an allied Anglo-Dutch army commanded by the Duke of Marlborough passed Trier on its way to France.
 When the campaign failed, the French came back to Trier in 1705 and stayed until 1714.
 After a short period of peace, the War of the Polish Succession started in 1734; the following year Trier was again occupied by the French, who stayed until 1737.
 The last Prince-Elector, Clement Wenceslaus of Saxony, relocated to Koblenz in 1786.
 In August 1794, French Republican troops took Trier.
 This date marked the end of the era of the old electorate.
 Churches, abbeys and clerical possessions were sold or the buildings put to practical use, such as stables.

 With the peace treaties of Basel and Campo Formio in 1797, German hegemonic powers Prussia and Austria ceded all German territories on the left bank of the Rhine river to France.
 Trier became a de facto French city.
 The University of Trier was dissolved in the same year.
 In 1798, it became the capital of the newly founded French Département de la Sarre.
 With the Treaty of Lunéville in 1801, Trier became also a de jure French city.
 In 1801, Napoleon Bonaparte signed a concordate with Pope Pius VII, thus stopping defamations of clerics and making Trier a diocese.
 Its territory was identical with the Département de la Sarre, much smaller than the Archbishopric of Trier had been until 1794.
 In 1802, the Frenchman Charles Mannay became first bishop of the new founded diocese and, in 1803, the first Holy Mass since 1794 was celebrated in the Cathedral of Trier.
 Emperor Napoleon visited Trier in 1804.
 In this time, French Trier began to prosper.

 In 1814, the French era ended suddenly as Trier was taken by Prussian troops.
 After the defeat of Napoleon, the Franco-German borders of 1792 were restored in the 1814 and 1815 Paris peace treaties.
 The city was proclaimed part of the Kingdom of Prussia in 1815 and made part of the Grand Duchy of the Lower Rhine, with six administrative districts.
 Trier became seat of one these district administrations, the Regierungsbezirk Trier.
 Because of the new political situation and the new customs frontiers in the West, the economy of Trier began a steady decline that was to last until 1840.
 The Province of the Lower Rhine was merged into the Rhine Province in 1822.